spacetelescope/PyFITS/docs/source/developers_guide/developers_guide.rst

        $ source pyfits-release/bin/activate

 2. Obtain a *clean* version of the PyFITS repository.
 That is, one where you don’t have any intermediate build files.
-Either use a fresh ``git clone`` or do ``git clean -dfx`` to clean up any files that are not part of version control.
-Make sure you have changed directories into the repository.
+It is best to use a fresh ``git clone`` from the main repository on GitHub without any of the git-svn configuration.
+This is because the git-svn support in zest.releaser does not handle tagging in branches very well yet.

 3. Use ``git checkout`` to switch to the appropriate branch from which to do the release.
 For a new major or minor release (such as 3.0.0 or 3.1.0)